Responding to the Recommendations of the Task Force on Climate-related Financial Disclosures (TCFD)

 ● Items evaluated

-1. 1Financial impacts of introduction of carbon tax
+- AFinancial impacts of introduction of carbon tax

 Details

-1. 1Evaluation of financial impacts of introduction of carbon tax
+- 1Evaluation of financial impacts of introduction of carbon tax

 We calculated the business impact of a full-scale introduction of carbon tax in 2030 and 2050.
-We assumed that carbon tax will be $130 / t in 2030 and $250 / t in 2050.
-Based on the assumptions, the impact of carbon tax on Yamato Transport Co., Ltd. will be 13.3 billion yen in 2030 and 25.6 billion yen in 2050.
+We assumed that carbon tax will be $140 / t in 2030 and $250 / t in 2050.
+Based on the assumptions, the impact of carbon tax on Yamato Transport Co., Ltd. will be 15.7 billion yen in 2030 and 28.1 billion yen in 2050. - 2Evaluation of financial impacts of extreme weather and disasters, that is, a decrease in revenue and an increase in facilities and equipment repair costs

 We estimated the business impact—that is, a decrease in sales and the cost of repairing facilities and equipment*⁴—of extreme weather such as severer typhoons and heavy rains caused by linear precipitation zones.
-The business impact is estimated at 1.9 billion yen in 2030 and 3.8 billion yen in 2050.
+The business impact is estimated at 1.9 billion yen in 2030 and 3.8 billion yen in 2050. - 3Financial impact assessment regarding decreasing revenues and damage to facilities and equipment due to flooding Based on floodwater depth projections using hazard maps, AQUEDUCT*⁵, etc., the business impact was estimated for the amount of loss due to the suspension of operations and asset damage to facilities and equipment, using the damage rates by floodwater depth provided in “A Guide to Flood Risk Assessments for Enhanced TCFD Disclosures” by the Ministry of Land, Infrastructure, Transport and Tourism.

-1. *⁴Estimated by reference to past disasters
+- *⁴Estimated by reference to past disasters

 STEP4 Direction of countermeasures

-1. 1Introduction of carbon tax
+- 1Introduction of carbon tax

 The Yamato Group strives to reduce GHG emissions, setting an ambitious goal of reducing its own emissions to carbon neutrality in 2050.

 (i) The Group aims to reduce GHG emissions by 48% from FY2020 by FY2030.
-The main initiatives to achieve this goal include introducing 20,000 electric vehicles and installing 810 solar power systems by FY2030.
-We estimate that those initiatives will reduce, compared with the case where such initiatives were not implemented, the impact of carbon tax by 6.1 billion yen in FY2030.
+The main initiatives to achieve this goal include introducing 23,500 electric vehicles and installing 810 solar power systems by FY2030.
+We estimate that those initiatives will reduce, compared with the case where such initiatives were not implemented, the impact of carbon tax by 7.4 billion yen in FY2030.

 (ii) Up to FY2050, the Group will implement other initiatives, including introducing cartridge battery EVs and other low-carbon vehicles and installing additional solar power systems to increase the ratio of electricity generated via renewable energy sources in electricity consumption.
 The Group expects that if it achieves its goal of reducing its own emissions to carbon neutrality, carbon tax will have no impact on its finance.

-(iii) The Group is considering introducing internal carbon pricing to promote capital investment to reduce carbon emissions.
+(iii) The Group is considering introducing internal carbon pricing to promote capital investment to reduce carbon emissions. - 2Decrease in revenues and increase in damaged facility and equipment repair costs due to abnormal weather and disasters

 In addition to making good use of hazard maps when opening sales offices and updating the BCP manual regularly, the Yamato Group is considering disseminating information about adapting to climate change in the Group and to the partners.